Accurate detection. Expert diagnosis.

 What happens after a mammogram?

-In most cases you will not need to do anything special after a mammogram.
-Your healthcare provider may give you additional instructions, depending on your situation.
+In most cases you won't need to do anything special after a mammogram.
+Your healthcare provider may give you more directions, depending on your situation.

 - The name of the test or procedure